shivannis/xandr-docs-public/xandr-docs/articles/invest/modeled-audiences.md

 ---
-title: Microsoft Invest - Modeled Audiences
+title: Modeled Audiences
 description: In this article, learn about modeled audiences and how advertisers can take their first-party segments and expand them to similar users for targeting.
 ---

-# Microsoft Invest - Modeled audiences
+# Modeled audiences

 > [!NOTE]
 > This feature is currently in Alpha.
 It is still under development and may be subjected to changes without notice.
 To enable this feature, contact your Xandr Account Representative.